eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - Agents

 Comment:
 The field `Agents` is an associative data structure with the name of a connected agent as key and an associative data structure as value to store attributes of the agent by key/value pairs.
+If the DesiredState contains fields with templated strings, it is returned unrendered.

 Tags:
 - AnkaiosServer